Lilith is mentioned only once in the Bible – in Isaiah 34:14, where the Hebrew word לִילִית (“lilit) is translated as the “screech owl”.

 Although the myths about Lilith were present in many different cultures from ancient days, it was only in the middle ages that Jews began to claim her as Adam’s first terrifying wife who fled from him because she refused to submit to him.

 The reason this story was invented (in the 8th – 10th century AD in the anonymous text Alphabet of Sirach) was in order to explain seemingly two different acts of creation of man and woman described in Genesis 1 and 2.
-Some started guessing that the reason these two acts of creation were described was because there actually were two of them.
+Some started guessing that the reason these two acts of creation were described was that there actually were two of them.

 It is told that at first man and woman were created at the same time.
 However, they started fighting for supremacy the moment they were given life.
 Lilith refused to submit to Adam and escaped the garden to become a child-harming demon.
 As a result, another woman had to be created for Adam.